tarachristine88/Tara_Hulcome_IMT542_G8/README.md

 ### **5.2.
 Example request and response**

--	This shows a request for all diary entries that were written in the USA.
+-	This shows a request for all (dummy) diary entries that were written in the USA.
--	The request is shown in the URL as https:// ee80-193-37-33-62.ngrok-free.app/entries?country=USA
+-	To access, the user appended the URL as follows: https:// ee80-193-37-33-62.ngrok-free.app/entries?country=USA
--	The response is a block of structured JSON data containing ‘country’, ‘entry_text’ and ‘place’ fields (where "country": "USA")
+-	The response is structured as a block of JSON data containing ‘country’, ‘entry_text’ and ‘place’ fields (where "country": "USA").

 ![image](https://github.com/user-attachments/assets/6066fbfb-5935-49cd-adc2-da2412b564bd)